Oscillograph/Crystal-Serpent-Engine/README.md

 + Support for animations in spritesheet (animation can be played backwards through a hack)
 + Support for 2D cameras and viewports to look into scenes
 + Presets for units, doodads and decorations to populate scenes
++ Simple resource manager with a garbage collector

 ## Usage ##
 The engine is designed to be used through a header file.
 The common way to use it looks like this: